TreeHacks/hackpack-web-firebase/README.md

 * We will be using Visual Studio Code in this hackpack.
 Feel free to use any code editor, but using Visual Studio Code is recommended.

-* Run the command '''npx create-react-app hackpack-web-firebase'''.
+* Run the command `npx create-react-app hackpack-web-firebase`.
 A directory titled hackpack-web-firebase will be created.

-* In the directory, run the command 'npm start'.
+* In the directory, run the command `npm start`.
 The create-react-app starter project will be shown in your localhost window (as seen below).

 ### License
 MIT